garden-labs/garden-labs-program-library/docs/index.md

 # Developer Hub

-Garden Labs is a web3 startup building products and tools.
+Garden Labs is a web3 startup building novel products and tools.
 This guide takes you through our open source code.

 ### Explore